kaihendry/dabase.com/content/blog/tesla.md

 If you do offer charging, do please build the cost into the rental!

-It's so bewildering to go to random destintations for them to tell you it costs 30GBP for minimum of three hours, and one hour there after.
-You want us to enjoy the holiday when we have to account for that?
+It's so bewildering to go to random destintations for them to tell you it costs 30GBP for minimum of three hours, and for every additional hour 10GBP there after.
+You want us to enjoy the holiday when we have to account for that?!

 Then add on complex idle costs?